Virtual Writing Camps

 After camp, you’ll work independently (and asynchronously) on writing prompts and activities, guided by peer and expert review, at your own pace, for a total time commitment of about three to four hours per day.

 Registration is $249 for one week of camp.
-Repeat participants will receive 20% each additional week of camp.
+Register for 2+ workshops and get 20% off automatically!
+Repeat participants will also receive 20% off each additional week of camp (coupon code sent via email).

 What Our Campers Say: